DOG DAYS

 What size bike do you need (road and gravel): the ultimate practical guide

-1) Measure yourself at home (quickly and accurately)
+1) Measure yourself at home (quick and accurate)

-All you need is a wall, a large book, and a meter stick.
+You only need a wall, a large book, and a measuring tape.

-1. Height : barefoot, back against the wall, head neutrally aligned.
-Note your height in centimeters.
+1. Height: barefoot, back against the wall, head neutrally aligned.
+Write down your height in centimeters.

-2. Inseam : Press a book against your pubic bone (as if it were a saddle), and measure from the top edge of the book to the floor.
+2. Inseam: press a book against your crotch (as if it were the saddle), measure from the top edge of the book to the floor.
 In centimeters.

-3. Torso (optional but useful): from the sternal notch (dimple between collarbones) to the edge of the book.
+3. Torso (optional but useful): from the sternal notch (hollow between collarbones) to the edge of the book.

-4. Arm (optional): from acromion (shoulder point) to the center of the closed fist.
+4. Arm (optional): from the acromion (tip of the shoulder) to the center of your closed fist.

-With height + inseam you can choose a starting size; with torso + arm you fine-tune power and reach.
+With height + inseam you can choose an initial size; with torso + arm you fine-tune stem length and reach.

-Guideline table for road and gravel bikes (adults).
-If you're unsure between two, choose the smaller one if you're looking for a sporty riding position; the larger one if comfort is your priority.
+Indicative table for road and gravel (adults).
+If in doubt between two sizes, choose the smaller one if you're looking for a sporty riding position; the larger one if you prioritize comfort.

-Height Crotch Road (letter) Road (approx. cm) Gravel (lyrics)
+Height Inseam Road (letter) Road (approx. cm) Gravel (letter)

 155–165 cm 70–76 cm XS 47–50 XS